imfatant/test/README.md

        echo "nameserver 8.8.8.8" | sudo tee -a /etc/resolv.conf >/dev/null
     The green LED should come on.
 You're connected.

-    If you then want the BBBlue to have a static IP (let's say 192.168.0.99), you'd make the following changes to section `# Wifi w/ onboard device.`:
+    If you want the BBBlue to have a static IP (let's say 192.168.0.99), alter the relevant section of /etc/network/interfaces to read:

        # WiFi w/ onboard device.
        auto wlan0